Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - F.name: us_dlist_clear
 - Cycles: 280 + 12 / entry
-- Param0: Display List Definition & Process Flags to use
+- Param0: Display List Definition to use

 Clears the entire display list to zero.
 The passed display list definition is sanitized as defined for us_dloff_clip.